Last Updated on 09/10/2024 by Kevin Agar

 When trying to login to MaxAir by SSH, you need to remember the Username, Password and IP address.
 This can be a pain as well as a fairly insecure method of access, especially if you’ve allowed internet access to the MaxAir controller.

 An easier, and safer method, is to use Authorized_keys.
 This is where there is a public and a private key to access the system.
 No key, then no access.
 This means that you can only log into MaxAir with ssh from a computer that has the private key.
-Here are the steps that I used to achieve this, 1st for my Windows Desktop, then my phone, using JuiceSSH for my ssh terminal
+Here are the steps to achieve this, 1st for a Windows Desktop, then a phone, using JuiceSSH for the ssh terminal

 1. Create a public and private rsa key pair

-On my Windows system, I opened a Windows Powershell (I could have used a console window) and entered
+On a Windows system, open a Windows Powershell (or a console window) and enter

 ssh-keygen -t rsa

-It asked, in which file (or where) to save the key.
-I went with the default option
+It asked, in which file (or where) to save the key, go with the default option

 C:\Users\<username>/.ssh/id_rsa

 It then asks to enter a passphrase.
-This is an optional step, if multiple users accessed my computer then it’s a nice thing to do but, I’m the only one accessing, so there’s no need.
-As I’m the only user I just hit the Enter key twice.
+This is an optional step.
+If multiple users access the computer, it’s nice to do this, but if only one is accessing it, there’s no need.
+For only one user, hit the Enter key twice.

-This generated 2 files in the folder C:\Users\Kevin\.ssh
+This generated 2 files in the folder C:\Users\<username>\.ssh

 id_rsa – the private file